Last Updated on

-We decided to use our therapeutic grade peppermint essential oil instead of mint flavoring, and I have to say, I will never make it any other way again!
+We decided to use our peppermint essential oil instead of mint flavoring, and I have to say, I will never make it any other way again!
 The mint flavor was perfect.
 Even Brian, who doesn’t like mint chocolate chip, said it’s the best mint chocolate chip he’s ever tasted.
 Be sure you only use a very high quality essential oils if you’re ingesting it.

 One bonus I noticed using essential oils is the ice cream didn’t get too hard in the freezer like other ice creams I have made.
 I was able to scoop it right away, which is perfect when I have eager girls that want their dessert.

 The Best Mint Chocolate Chip Ice Cream Recipe